1. When is the best time to climb Yushan?

 4. Is there another way to get guaranteed National Park Entry Permit?

 The National Park does provide non-balloting slots to foreigners for weekday climbs (Sunday to Thursday).
 However, slots are limited (24 foreigner slots with maximum of 4 Taiwanese guides) and application has to be made more than 4 months in advance so that we can “snatch” the slots as soon as they are released 4 months before climb date.
 A suitable itinerary will be departure from Taipei City and overnight at Dongpu on Saturday, start trek on Sunday and overnight at Paiyun on Sunday, summit and return to Taipei on Monday.
 If you are booking within 4 months of climb date, it is possible that such slots are available especially during non climbing season and during weekdays.
 We will first check and advise you if such slots are available.

 5. What if I do not get the permits?

-If we fail to get the permits, we can arrange alternative 2D2N climbs such as Xueshan (Snow Mountain) or Nan Hua Shan.
-These mountains also work on a permit system but is less popular than Yushan.
-Generally, we will be able to organise a trek for you as long as you open to other mountains.
+If we fail to get the permits, we can arrange alternative 2D2N climbs such as Xueshan (Snow Mountain), Qi Lai Nan Hua Shan and He Huan Shan.
+These mountains also work on a permit system but are less popular than Yushan.
+Generally, we will be able to organise a trek for you as long as you are open to other mountains.
 However, if Yushan is your only choice, you should not buy air tickets to Taiwan before the permits are secured.

 6. How does the typical hiking itinerary look like?